kuroko-lang/kuroko/README.md

 Code executed in the repl runs in a global scope and reused variable names will overwrite previous definitions, allowing function and class names to be reused.

 The repl will display the last value popped from the stack before returning.

-Note that unlike with the `print` statement, objects printed in this way from the repl will not be converted to strings, so they may display differently.
+Tab completion will provide the names of globals, as well as the fields and methods of objects.

 ## What's different from Python?